-Oprah Winfrey To Deliver Address at 362nd Commencement
+Oprah Winfrey will deliver the address at Harvard's 362nd Commencement this May.

 Media mogul and billionaire philanthropist Oprah Winfrey will speak at Harvard’s 362nd Commencement in May, the University announced Monday.